alexandercoulter/distQTL/README.md

   * [Vignette]

-## Questions & Issues
+## Community Guidelines, Questions, and Issues

-If you have any questions with the package, feel free to email the maintainer at coultera@tamu.edu.
+1. If you have any questions with the package, feel free to email the maintainer at coultera@tamu.edu.
 We will try our best to reply as soon as we can.
+2. Report issues or problems with the software using GitHub’s [issue tracker](https://github.com/alexandercoulter/distQTL/issues).

 ## Citation